 - While the rest of Southeast Asia's major cities have somehow largely escaped the world's bedbug resurgence, Vientiane wasn't so lucky.
 Bedbugs are becoming a growing problem in budget hotels, particularly the cheapest backpacker hostels.
-Learn how to check for bedbugs at your hotel when you first arrive.

 - Nearly all guesthouses in Vientiane follow the government curfew and lock their doors sometime after 11 p.m.
 You may have to wake up one of the staff designated to sleep in the reception area if you come home late.
-See what to expect at budget hotels in Asia.

 - Although advertised at nearly every guesthouse, Wi-Fi can be hit or miss in many hotels.
 Ask if access is available in your room or only in the reception.
 Some hotels may even turn off their Wi-Fi -- along with all other electricity in the lobby -- at night.

 - Vientiane has a great selection of eateries ranging from simple street food noodle stalls with plastic stools to Italian pizzerias and French cafes.

 - Vegetarians and vegans can enjoy a cheap buffet in the food court on top of the Talat Sao shopping center for 10,000 Lao kips per plate.